Building Permits and Design Criteria:

 Building permits are beneficial to you and the community toward protecting the outcome and investment value of your construction project and guarding against a lawsuit or injury.
 By working with a code official, you will benefit from their knowledge of the building codes to ensure your project is built right and will be safe.

 Permits are required for new construction, additions, decks, garages, renovations, conversions, basement finishes, electrical systems, plumbing systems, HVAC (heating, ventilation, and air conditioning systems), accessory structures, retaining walls over four feet in height, roofs, etc.

 Building Permit Packets are available at City Hall, 160 S. Main, or can be downloaded from this website.
 The packet contains a permit application.
-Basically, the city requires two sets of plans (to scale) and engineering calculations wet-stamped by an engineer, two copies of a site plan including grading and drainage, a completed application with contractor information, and a $75.00 plan review fee for single family residence, $25.00 for smaller projects (i.e. basements, additions & remodels) and $250.00 for commercial projects).
+Basically, the city requires two sets of plans (to scale) and engineering calculations wet-stamped by an engineer, three copies of a site plan including grading and drainage, a completed application with contractor information, and a $75.00 plan review fee for single family residence, $25.00 for smaller projects (i.e. basements, additions & remodels) and $250.00 for commercial projects).
 Details are noted in the packet.
 The plan check process takes approximately 3 to 4 weeks.

 Permit fees for an average-sized home in a subdivision are approximately $12,000.
 This includes the building fee, plan check fee, state fee, water meter/connection, sewer connection, irrigation connection if applicable, transportation, police and fire facilities fees, street cleaning, stormwater application fee and a stormwater bond that is refundable upon final inspection and approval.